F-i-f/soft-brightness/README.md

 - Minimum brightness level: do not get lost in the dark.

 - Can operate the shell in tear-free (VSync) mode at all time.

+- Disables itself temporarily when a screen shot is taken.

 ## Configuration